Epsom Derby

-It is Britain's richest flat horse race, and the most prestigious of the five Classics.
+It is Britain's richest flat horse race and the most prestigious of the five Classics.
 It is sometimes referred to as the "Blue Riband" of the turf.
 The race serves as the middle leg of the historically significant Triple Crown of British horse racing, preceded by the 2000 Guineas and followed by the St Leger, although the feat of winning all three is rarely attempted in the modern era due to changing priorities in racing and breeding, and the demands it places on horses.

-The name "Derby" (deriving from the sponsorship of the Earl of Derby) has been borrowed many times, notably by the Kentucky Derby in the United States.
-The name "Epsom Derby" is often used in the United States, in order to differentiate The Derby from races such as the Kentucky Derby or Florida Derby.
+The name "Derby" (deriving from the sponsorship of the Earl of Derby) has been borrowed many times, notably by the Kentucky Derby in the United States, and to describe many other key racing and sporting events.
+The term "Epsom Derby" is often used in the United States and elsewhere, in order to differentiate the Derby from other races such as the Irish Derby or French Derby.
 The Derby run at Epsom is usually referred to as "the Derby" in Great Britain.
 It is one of Britain's great national sporting events and has a large worldwide TV audience.

 History

 The Stanley family, Earls of Derby, had a long history of horse-racing, and James Stanley, 7th Earl of Derby, who gained the Lordship of Mann in 1627, instituted horse-racing on the Langness Peninsula on the Isle of Man, donating a cup for what became known as the "Manx Derby".

 The Derby originated at a celebration following the first running of the Oaks Stakes in 1779.
 A new race was planned, and it was decided that it should be named after either the host of the party, the 12th Earl of Derby, or one of his guests, Sir Charles Bunbury (the Bunbury Cup run at Newmarket would later be named in his honour).
 According to legend the decision was made by the toss of a coin, but it is probable that Bunbury, the Steward of the Jockey Club, deferred to his host.
 The inaugural running of the Derby was held on Thursday 4 May 1780.
 It was won by Diomed, a colt owned by Sir Charles Bunbury, who collected prize money of £1,065 15s.
-The first four runnings were contested over 1 mile, but this was amended to the current distance of 1½ miles in 1784.
+The first four runnings were contested over the last mile of the old Orbicular course <49>, this extended in line with the Oaks to the current distance of 1½ miles in 1784.
 Lord Derby achieved his first success in the event in 1787, with a horse called Sir Peter Teazle.

 The starting point of the race was moved twice during the 19th century.
 The first move, suggested by Lord George Bentinck, was in 1848, and the second was in 1872.
 It was discovered in 1991 that the exact length of the race was one mile, four furlongs and 10 yards.